NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

 ### Incorporating Tree Crown Polygon Shapefiles

 Starting in 2020 (including RMNP 2020), the foliar traits data products include shape files of the polygons of the tree crowns where the samples are taken from.
-The crown shapefil data are not available for all of the canopy foliar data, but if they are available, it is recommended to use them.
+The crown shapefiles are not available for all of the canopy foliar data, but if they are available, it is recommended to use them.
 The last part of the lesson demonstrates how to download the tree crown shape files, and plots the spectra of the airborne reflectance data of all the pixels inside the tree crown area.

 First, we can use the `neonUtilities::loadByProduct` and `zipsByURI` functions to download all the tree crown polygon shapefile data, as follows.
-If you are not sure what crown polygon data are available, this would be the recommended way to determine that as well.
+This is also the recommended way to determine which crown polygon data are available, across all the sites.

     crown_polys <- loadByProduct(dpID='DP1.10026.001',